py-b/gpsinterp/README.md

 ### *JOSM* (required)

 [JOSM](http://josm.openstreetmap.de) is an offline editor for OpenStreetMap.
-For this package, it is not used for uploading information to osm, but for manually locating exact points.
+For this package, it is not used for uploading information to osm, but for locating exact points manually.

 JOSM can display various aerial imageries and detect which points where moved by the user between two interpolations. *gpsinterp* will load local files in JOSM, therefore you have to enable the following options (in preferences menu) :